Skip to content

 16 years & up

-12-15 years, must be directly supervised by a parent or guardian, OR after passing the Junior Fitness Orientation Program
+12-15 years, must be directly supervised by a parent or guardian, or after passing the Junior Fitness Orientation Program

 • Level 1 – the main fitness area in the building features a variety of cardio equipment including treadmills, ellipticals, steppers and bikes, a full circuit of selectorize weight equipment, and a free weights area that includes, benches, racks, and machines to provide a full body workout.